-In a shock announcement, Stroud District Council (SDC) has proposed closing the much-loved Stroud Lido.
+In a shock announcement on 12 March 2026, Stroud District Council (SDC) announced it intended to indefinitely close the much-loved Stroud Lido / outdoor pool.

 The story so far